-Following the report, shares in Yum China were trading 38 cents higher to $47.90 apiece by midday on Thursday.
+Following the report, shares in Yum China were trading 38 cents higher to $47.90 apiece by midday.

-According to its third-quarter financial report, Yum China opened 174 new KFC brands during that period, bringing the total count to 6,324 restaurants.
+In terms of system sales and number of restaurants, KFC operates as the largest restaurant in China, Yum China’s website says.
+According to its third quarter financial report, Yum China opened 174 new KFC brands during that period, bringing the total count to 6,324 restaurants.

-Sinopec and CNPC operate more than 50,000 gas stations in China.
-Under the new partnership, Yum China said that it plans to open more than 100 stores in those gas station locations over the next three years.
+For Sinopec and CNPC, they currently operate more than 50,000 gas stations in China.
+Under the new partnership, Yum China said in its statement that it plans to open more than 100 stores in those gas station locations over the next three years.

-Yum China said it will report its fourth quarter results on Feb.
-5 after markets close.
+Yum China announced yesterday that it will report its fourth quarter financials on Feb.
+5 after the markets close.